Kojo-Jr/TransBorder-Freight-Data-Analysis/README.md

 # Transborder Freight Data Analysis
+Transportation systems form the backbone of modern economies, facilitating the movement of goods, services and people across cities, states and nations.
+They are vital for commerce, tourism and daily living, directly impacting on economic productivity and societal well-being.
+As transportation networks grow in complexity, so do the challenges they face ranging from safety concerns to inefficiencies and sustainability issues.

+The **Bureau of Transportation Statistics (BTS)**, a branch of the U.S. Department of Transportation, serves as a vital resource in tackling these challenges.
+It provides comprehensive and reliable data on multiple dimensions of transportation systems, including passenger travel, freight movement, safety incidents, infrastructure capacity and environmental impacts.
+This wealth of data enables policymakers, transportation agencies and businesses to make informed decisions to enhance transportation systems for the public good.

+Despite significant advancements, challenges like safety, congestion, infrastructure stress, environmental impact and economic disruptions persist.
+The Bureau's data encompasses a range of transportation modes, including road, rail, air and water, and covers diverse metrics.

 This project analyses transportation data from the **Bureau of Transportation Statistics (BTS)** to uncover insights into cross-border freight's efficiency, safety and environmental impacts across road, rail, air and water modes.